Suppan/midifile-writer/README.md

 # midifile-writer
 simple and basic midifile writer for writing midi messages (type-0) in Lua without external libraries

+## Why?

+Because of the limitation, it is intended to provide a basic example to understand the structure of midi messages or the basic way to write a midi file from scratch.

 ## Usage

 after installing Lua (ie via homebrew: brew install lua)